-If you have been injured in a truck accident due to the fault of another, Arizona law may entitle you to compensation for your various injuries.
+If you have been injured in a truck accident in Phoenix due to the fault of another, Arizona law may entitle you to compensation for your various injuries.
 Truck accidents — particularly those involving employers and third-party defendants — can be rather challenging to litigate.
 To improve your prospects, it’s important that you work with an experienced Phoenix truck accident lawyer who has a proven track record.
-Call (602) 535-1900 today to setup a free initial consultation with one of the skilled attorneys here at Hirsch & Lyon.
+Call 602-535-1900 today to set up a free initial consultation with one of the skilled injury attorneys at Hirsch & Lyon.

-If you do not file your lawsuit in a timely manner, you will no longer be eligible to sue and recover damages in a court of law.
-As such, it’s critical that you seek the consultation of a truck accident attorney soon after your injury so that your claims can be fully assessed and your lawsuit filed before the statutory deadline.
+If you do not file your lawsuit in a timely manner, you may not be eligible to sue and recover damages in a court of law.
+Because Arizona’s statute of limitations sets a two-year max for filing a personal injury case, it is critical that you seek the counsel of an experienced Phoenix truck accident lawyer soon after your injury so that your claims can be fully assessed and your lawsuit filed before the statutory deadline.

-Once you have consulted with an attorney and your case is taken on, your attorney will investigate the facts (sometimes in conjunction with a professional investigator) and determine potential indications of negligence.
+Once you have consulted with a personal injury attorney and your case is taken on, your legal representative will investigate the facts (sometimes in conjunction with a professional investigator) and determine potential indications of negligence.

 Large trucks and buses are uniquely dangerous in the accident context, thanks to a number of different factors: a) trucks tend to be heavier than other vehicles, so the impact force is more substantial and can cause more damage to others; b) trucks require a longer distance than smaller vehicles to come to a complete stop, and this difference is further compounded in poor weather conditions; and c) trucks may be improperly loaded, thus leading to a serious rollover risk.

-Negligence that may lead to a truck accident includes, but is not necessarily limited, to:
+Negligent actions that may lead to a truck accident – and subsequent personal injury – includes, but is not necessarily limited, to:

 - Failure to drive cautiously given the circumstances of the road